General Hints and Advice On Growing Cucumbers

 Cucumber plants should be trained up towards the roof with laterals tied to horizontal wires or strings.
 The tips of the laterals are usually pinched out after two leaves from the main stem, provided both axils of the leaves are showing fruit buds.
 All male flowers should be removed and also any fruits which are being produced on the main stem itself.
 It is most important to ensure that the plant receives no ‘check’ (e.g. temperature drop, incorrect watering, lack of nutrients, etc.) as its development may be affected.

 Over-cropping must be avoided and it is sometimes necessary to thin out the fruits in the early stages.
 Periodical top-dressing with a compost around the base of the plant is necessary, especially if young roots are showing.
 A constant supply of water at the roots is essential and the atmosphere should be kept reasonably moist by overhead spraying.
 Stagnant conditions must not be allowed to develop.
-When the first fruits start to swell feed at fortnightly intervals with a tomato fertilizer.
+When the first fruits start to swell feed at fortnightly intervals with a tomato feed.

 GROWING CUCUMBERS IN AN UNHEATED GREENHOUSES